WeblateOrg/weblate/docs/admin/addons.rst

 Addons provide ways to customize translation workflow.
 They can be installed in the translation component view, and work behind the scenes.
-Addon management is avaialble from the :guilabel:`Manage` ↓ `Addons` menu of each respective translation component for admins.
+Addon management is available from the :guilabel:`Manage` ↓ `Addons` menu of each respective translation component for admins.

 .. image:: /images/addons.png